-UPON TERMINATION THE MOLECULAR SYMMETRY WILL BE ENFORCED

-ACCORDING TO SYMMETRY GROUP c3v .
+UPON TERMINATION THE MOLECULAR SYMMETRY WILL BE ENFORCED ACCORDING TO SYMMETRY GROUP C3v .

-The meaning of the commands inert and mback should be clear; command move allows you to manipulate the geometry of your molecule.
-After entering move, you will be asked to specify a set of atoms on which the command shall act.
+The meaning of the commands inert and mback should be clear; the commands move and align allow you to manipulate the geometry of your molecule.
+After entering move or align, you will be asked to specify a set of atoms on which the command shall act.
 You can use this to manipulate only a part of your molecule, e.g. if you are building a structure from subunits and you want to adjust their relative arrangement.
 As long as you stay in this menu, the molecular symmetry needs not be correct (so that you can try different movements and/or rotations), but as soon as you leave it, the geometry will be symmetrized according to the present Schönflies symbol.
-After you specified the atomic set to be considered, you get the following information:
+In move, after you specified the atomic set to be considered, you get the following information:

-INPUT DIRECTION OF MOVEMENT OR LOCATION OF ROTATION AXIS EITHER AS A COORDINATE TRIPLE SEPARATED BY BLANKS, OR AS TWO ATOMIC INDICES SEPARATED BY KOMMA, OR x OR y OR z OR ENTER ANY DISPLAY COMMAND FIRST OR & TO GO BACK
+INPUT DIRECTION OF MOVEMENT OR LOCATION OF ROTATION AXIS EITHER AS A COORDINATE TRIPLE SEPARATED BY BLANKS, OR AS TWO ATOMIC INDICES SEPARATED BY KOMMA, OR x OR y OR z OR ENTER ANY DISPLAY COMMAND FIRST OR & TO GO BACK you may also enter two atomic indices which define it.
+After having specified the axis, you have to enter the distance of movement and the angle of rotation.
+If you want to perform a simple rotation, enter 0 for the distance of movement and if you want to simply move your structure, enter 0 for the rotational angle.

 You can thus specify the direction of movement (or the rotational axis) in the form 0.
 0. 1. or simply z (which both describes the z-axis) or 1.3256 -3.333 0.2218 for an arbitrary axis.
-If you want to specify an axis which is related to your molecule, you may also enter two atomic indices which define it.
-After having specified the axis, you have to enter the distance of movement and the angle of rotation.
-If you want to perform a simple rotation, enter 0 for the distance of movement and if you want to simply move your structure, enter 0 for the rotational angle.
+If you want to specify an axis which is related to your molecule,